msgpack/msgpack/spec.md

   * **Array** represents a sequence of objects
   * **Map** represents key-value pairs of objects
   * **Extension** represents a tuple of type information and a byte array where type information is an integer whose meaning is defined by applications or MessagePack specification
-      * **Timestamp** represents an instantaneous point on the time-line in the world that is independent from time zones or calendars.
+      * **Timestamp** represents a point in time identified by the actual number of seconds (or seconds and nanoseconds) since 1970-01-01 00:00:00.000000000 UTC.
 Maximum precision is nanoseconds.

 ### Limitation